-One of the primary objectives of the NRC Research Associateship Programs is to enhance the careers of the participants.
-As a Research Adviser, you play an important role in guiding postdoctoral Associates toward challenging and rewarding professional employment.
+One of the primary objectives of RAP and AF STFP is to enhance the careers of the participants.
+As a Research Adviser, you play an important role in guiding postdoctoral Research Associates/Fellows toward challenging and rewarding professional employment.
 Research Advisers frequently have extensive professional contacts with other scientists and administrators at universities, in private industry, and in other government agencies.
-These contacts can serve as a network for Research Associates seeking career placement.
-You are encouraged to play an active role in assisting Research Associates nearing the end of their tenure with obtaining permanent employment consistent with their professional qualifications and aspirations.
+These contacts can serve as a network for Research Associates/Fellows seeking career placement.
+You are encouraged to play an active role in assisting Research Associates/Fellows nearing the end of their tenure with obtaining permanent employment consistent with their professional qualifications and aspirations.